Silvía Night: Eurovision Song Contest

-Silvía's song came 13th in the semi-final held on 18 May in Athens, leaving her out of the finals on 20 May.
+Silvía's song placed 13th in the semi-final held on 18 May in Athens, leaving her out of the finals on 20 May.

 Controversies

-Silvia also claimed the only reason Carola qualified for the final was that she had sex with the head of the EBU in a car before the competition.
+Silvía claimed that the only reason qualified for the final was that she had sex with the head of the EBU in a car before the competition.
 Asked if she was serious, she replied "Yes.
 I saw them in a car right outside my hotel room.
 What she's done is terrible ... it's her fault I didn't qualify.
 She's been copying me ever since I got here".

 Another controversy surrounds the English lyrics to her Eurovision song, "Congratulations".
 In the first verse the lyrics say "The vote is in, they say I win", however, in the video and at rehearsals she sang "The vote is in, I'll fucking win".
 According to Eurovision rules, songs should not contain foul language.
-Silvía Nótt has personally responded on her website, that she will "fucking say what [she] fucking [wants]".
+Silvía Nótt responded on her website, that she would "fucking say what [she] fucking [wants]".
 In the semi-finals, on 18 May, she did not use the expletive, instead she sang "I'll freaking win".
 In her appearance for the semi-finals, a great part of the audience and artists from the other countries reacted by booing her, not tolerating her supposedly provocative and unprofessional behaviour.